-On Wednesday, October 24, a 51-year-old man drove to a Kroger in Jeffersontown, Kentucky, where he shot and killed two black people whom police believe he did not know: Maurice E. Stallard and Vickie Lee Jones.
-The suspect, a white man named Gregory Bush, is facing multiple counts of murder and wanton endangerment for his crime; police say they are still investigating his motive.
-After the shooting, he reportedly told a white bystander, “Whites don’t kill whites.”
+On October 24, a 51-year-old man drove to a Kroger in Jeffersontown, Kentucky, where he shot and killed two black people whom police believe he did not know: Maurice E. Stallard and Vickie Lee Jones.
+After the shooting, the suspect, a white man named Gregory Bush, reportedly told a white bystander, “Whites don’t kill whites.”
+The suspect, a white man named Gregory Bush, has been charged with three federal hate crimes.

-On Thursday, police said that Bush had stopped somewhere just minutes before the supermarket: a nearby, predominantly black church.
+Before Bush stopped at the supermarket, police say that he drove to another suspicious location: a nearby, predominantly black church.
 Bush yanked on the church’s front doors, as captured by surveillance video, but the secured entrances remained locked, and Bush gave up after ten minutes.
 Then, he drove to Kroger.

 Police are still investigating the shooting.
 Here’s what we know so far.